 Standby power is a reasonably new thing, with newer appliances being the major culprits.
 Most things we plug into the wall socket are using power as long as the switch is turned on at the wall, sitting ready for action in “standby” mode.
 This so-called ‘vampire power’ can comprise as much as 10% of the electricity use in the average home, but it’s reasonably easy to avoid the cost by switching things off at the wall rather than using the power toggle on the appliance itself.
 When buying new appliances, such as microwaves, look for models with no clock face or other “resting” display so even these can be switched off when not in use.

-For overall energy use, the five biggest consumers of electricity are as follows, along with some tips for cutting the amount they cost.
+For overall energy use, the five biggest users of electricity are as follows, along with some tips for cutting the amount they cost.

 Electric heating elements are among the most electricity-hungry devices in the home.
 Like air conditioners, avoid turning them on until absolutely necessary by keeping warm in other ways: